Soil Biology • Plant Health

 Plant immunity is not a spray decision.
 It is a soil biology decision, made years before the pest arrives.
 Crops trapped at Level 1 or Level 2 of the Plant Health Pyramid, in bacterial-dominated soils, will need a chemical crutch every season.
 Crops operating at Level 3 and Level 4, in fungal-dominant soils, defend themselves.

 Shifting the ratio is a multi-year project, but it is not complicated.
 Stop tilling.
 Keep living roots in the ground year-round.
 Build solid carbon on the surface.
 Inoculate with fungal-dominant compost.
-Feed the system with marine lipids and complex carbon, not sugar and synthetic nitrate.
-Within two seasons, the soil structure will change, the spray bill will start dropping, and the crop will begin climbing the Plant Health Pyramid on its own.
+Brew and apply your own Liquid IMO.
+Feed the system with cold-processed marine lipids, not sugar and synthetic nitrate.
+Within two seasons, the soil structure will change, the spray bill will start dropping, and your crop will begin climbing the Plant Health Pyramid on its own.

 Key Sources: Ingham, E.R.
 Soil Food Web Approach (Soil Foodweb Inc.) • Kempf, J. The Plant Health Pyramid (Advancing Eco Agriculture) • Smith, S.E. and Read, D.J.
 (2008) Mycorrhizal Symbiosis, 3rd ed., Academic Press • Wright, S.F. and Upadhyaya, A. (1996) Plant and Soil 198(1):97-107 • Johnson, D.C. et al. (2017) AIMS Agriculture and Food 2(2):216-241 • Bardgett, R.D. and van der Putten, W.H.
 (2014) Nature 515(7528):505-511 • Lowenfels, J. and Lewis, W. (2010) Teaming with Microbes, Timber Press • Cho, H.K.
 Korean Natural Farming Handbook (Janong Natural Farming Institute)